 The World Health Organization (WHO) recently did a multi-country survey of people’s knowledge of antibiotics.
 Among the findings:

-- 64 percent of respondents believed antibiotics can be used to treat flus and colds
+- 64 percent of respondents believed antibiotics can be used to treat flu and colds

 - 32 percent believed they can stop taking an antibiotic as soon as they feel better—even if they haven’t completed the entire prescription

-These are among my more profound, jaw-dropping moments.
+These are among our more profound, jaw-dropping moments.

 Antibiotics and the rise of the super bugs

-I’m not a fan of antibiotics.
+We’re not fans of antibiotics.
 Because, not only do they destroy the harmful bacteria in your body, they destroy most or all of the friendly bacteria as well—bacteria that are absolutely essential to fortifying your immune system and keeping you healthy.

 When friendly bacteria go down, your immune system goes down.
 That happens with any course of antibiotics.
 That’s what’s always wrong with this picture.